Case Study — Ground Water Protection Council

-The GWPC's Risk Based Data Management System (RBDMS) corrects for this by establishing a baseline data set.
-The RBDMS contains a national core set of software and a web-based interface to make it easier for regulators, industry and the public to assess risk to groundwater, manage and regulate oil, gas and UIC wells and share data on permitting and production.
+The GWPC’s Risk Based Data Management System (RBDMS) corrects for this by establishing a baseline data set.
+The RBDMS contains a national core set of software and a web-based interface to make it easier for regulators, industries, and the public to assess risk to groundwater, manage and regulate oil, gas, and UIC wells, and share data on permitting and production.

 Paul Jehn, national RBDMS project manager at GWPC, says more than 22 states across the nation use the RBDMS to manage data and inform policy.

 The West Virginia Department of Environmental Protection (DEP), responsible for monitoring and regulating the state’s oil and natural gas activities, recorded and shared its data on a legacy Oracle system that did not meet all of the state’s regulatory requirements.
-It turned to GWPC for help integrating and customizing an RBDMS system that would satisfy oil and gas regulations and provide the ability to easily and consistently track regulated facilities.
-The GWPC then turned to Troy Web Consulting for full integration and customization of West Virginia’s RBDMS.
+It turned to GWPC for help installing and customizing an RBDMS system that would satisfy oil and gas regulations and provide the ability to easily and consistently track regulated facilities.
+The GWPC then turned to Troy Web Consulting for customization and full installation of West Virginia’s RBDMS.